You’ve completed the interview process, wowed the hiring manager, and now you have an offer for a new job. That’s good news, right?

 - I don’t like the position or hours.

-Keep in mind that if you don’t respond in a timely manner, the company could withdraw the offer, as some parts of the offer (a hiring bonus, for example) could be time sensitive and could expire, or the employer may need someone who can start by a specific date.
+Keep in mind that if you don’t respond promptly, the company could withdraw the offer, as some parts of the offer (a hiring bonus, for example) could be time-sensitive and could expire, or the employer may need someone who can start by a specific date.
 If you don’t have the availability, you may not get the job.

 Do take the time to be sure the job is the right one for you, but don’t spend too much time deciding.
 Most employers like to fast-track the hiring process, and delays make it difficult for everyone.